English Indian Peas and Cottage Cheese (1 Cup), Roti (1 Medium (7 Inches)) and White Rice (1 Cup, Cooked)

 How to consume english indian peas and cottage cheese, roti, white rice without glucose spikes

-Add a serving of vegetables like broccoli, spinach, or kale to your meal.
-These vegetables help slow down carbohydrate absorption and can stabilize blood sugar levels.
+Add non-starchy vegetables like broccoli, spinach, and green beans to your meal.
+These vegetables can help slow down the absorption of sugars.

 Choose Whole Grains